HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

 #### Description

 Betsy Smith-Johnson is a 71-year-old woman.
 In early 2021, Betsy experiences right side weakness and slurred speech and is taken to a local hospital, where she is diagnosed with and treated for a stroke.
-Once stabilized, she is discharged to post-acute care at Happy Nursing Facility on February 26th.
+Once stabilized,  the hospital discharges her to post-acute care at Happy Skilled Nursing Facility (SNF) on February 26th.
 On March 11th, Betsy injures her ankle.
-Betsy's reduced mobility triggers changes to her care plan and requires the nursing facility to provide her a higher level of care.
-To accurately reflect the care provided, the MDS Coordinator starts an Interim Payment MDS Assessment (IPA).
-After Betsy regains enough independence, she is discharged to her home on April 7th.
-Sky Harbor Home Health continues to help Betsy recover from her stroke.
+Betsy’s reduced mobility triggers changes to her care plan and requires the SNF to provide her a higher level of care.
+To accurately reflect the care provided, the Minimum Data Set (MDS) Assessment Instrument Coordinator starts an Interim Payment MDS Assessment (IPA).
+After Betsy regains enough independence, on April 7th the SNF discharges her to home Where Sky Harbor Home Health Agency continues to help Betsy recover from her stroke.

 #### Server Representation

-The Happy Nursing Facility FHIR server makes the information on Betsy's stay available using the [Re-Assessment Timepoint structure](StructureDefinition-reassessment-timepoints-encounter.html), including
+The Happy Skilled Nursing Facility FHIR® server makes the information on Betsy's stay available using the [Re-Assessment Timepoint structure](StructureDefinition-reassessment-timepoints-encounter.html), including
 - Re-Assessment Timepoint encounter instances for two periods, each linked back to the [primary encounter](Encounter-RT-SNF-Encounter.html)
   - [Admission to IPA](Encounter-RT-SNF-Encounter-Re-Assessment-Timepoint-1.html)
   - [IPA to Discharge](Encounter-RT-SNF-Encounter-Re-Assessment-Timepoint-2.html)